This mayo-less potato salad with capers and dill is a low-effort, high-impact summer side perfect for any cookout or barbecue.

 - Pearl Couscous Salad with Chickpeas

-- Arugula Avocado Salad
+- Cucumber Kimchi Salad

 Let me know if you try this recipe!
 Give it a rating below and leave a comment, and don’t forget to tag your creation with @thenewbaguette on Instagram.